brisbanemakerspace/bms-wiki/tools/digifab/creator3.md

 # Specifications
 **IP Address:** 192.168.1.203
-**Usage Cost:** $2/hr or $40/kg (free for BYO filament)
+**Usage Cost:** $2/hr or $40/kg (free for BYO filament) **Note:** the usage cost will change once our interlocks are installed as they will be automatically billed.
+The rate will likely reduce to around $1-$1.50 but is yet to be confirmed.

 **Induction Class:** 🟡 Orange Tool (Induction Required) **Print Area:** 300mm(L) x 250mm(W) x 200mm(H)